deeplearning4j/deeplearning4j/lstm.md

 ## <a name="recurrent">Recurrent Networks</a>

 Recurrent networks, on the other hand, take as their input not just the current input example they see, but also what they perceived one step back in time.
-Here's a diagram of an early, [simple recurrent net proposed by Elman](https://web.stanford.edu/group/pdplab/pdphandbook/handbookch8.html), where the *BTSXPE* at the bottom of the drawing represents the input example in the current moment, and *Context* represents the output of the previous moment.
+Here's a diagram of an early, [simple recurrent net proposed by Elman](https://web.stanford.edu/group/pdplab/pdphandbook/handbookch8.html), where the *BTSXPE* at the bottom of the drawing represents the input example in the current moment, and *CONTEXT UNIT* represents the output of the previous moment.

 ![Alt text](../img/srn_elman.png)